shaimaa-hshalaby/Microservice-with-spring-cloud-guide/config server/Read me.md

 spring.cloud.config.server.native.searchLocations= file:///${config.dir}
 ```

-3. create properties file with the same name of the microservice (for example: employee-service.properties)
+3. create properties file with the same name of the client microservice (for example: employee-service.properties)
 4. add the properties file to the same location defined in the config server properties file in the property **spring.cloud.config.server.native.searchLocations**

 Example for the properties defined in the employee-service.properties